SatoryKono/ChEMBL_data_acquisition/docs/en/architecture/ARCHITECTURE.md

 ```

 The orchestrator initialises shared configuration, logging and rate limiting,
+then invokes the document, target, assay, test item and activity CLI modules in
+order.
+Tissue exports are triggered separately when joins into the activity
-then invokes each CLI module in order.
-Pipelines import reusable components from
+stage are required.
+Pipelines import reusable components from `library/`:
-`library/`:

 - `library/clients` — HTTP clients with retry and throttling logic for ChEMBL,
   UniProt, PubMed, OpenAlex, CrossRef, PubChem.